hekonsek/ansible-role-fedora-firewall-port/README.md

 # Ansible role: Fedora firewall port

-Ensures that firewall is installed and running, then ensures that given port on filewall is open.
+Ensures that firewall is installed and running, then ensures that given port on firewall is open.

 ## Compatibility